The Property Finders

 And in the UK The Sunday Times has highlighted great things to do in Andalucía that have nothing to do with lying on a beach.
 For example, some serious hiking or the triangle of Andalucía’s most iconic cities.

 Good access boosts property markets.
 One airline serving a minor airport 100 kms from where your property is located doesn’t really cut it.
 If that airline decides to pull out there are implications for both rental potential and sales prices.
 Arrivals into Málaga airport topped 19m for the first time ever in 2018.
-And it’s one of the few cities in the world with flights to all five London airports.
+It’s one of the few cities in the world with flights to all five London airports.
 There are also four excellent regional airports at Seville, Jerez, Granada and Almería, plus Gibraltar, with flights all over Europe.

 In addition, the number of non-stop long-haul flights from Málaga has increased.
 There are new routes to Istanbul, Tel Aviv, Doha and Saudia Arabia.
 And Norwegian have permission for a Málaga – Buenos Aires service.
 So it’s no coincidence that buyers from the United States and several South American countries increased by between 20% and 30% in 2018.
 When it becomes easier to get somewhere, more people go there.